 Living in a stream-happy society is fun.
 It’s exciting.
 It helps us miss our loved ones who live far away a little less.
 But there are still occasions when sending a text message or posting on someone’s wall just isn’t enough.
 The holidays is one of those occasions, and the holiday letter is one of those traditions that helps us remember the power of the written (or at least typed) word.

-The only thing you need to do is write it, so we’ve cobbled together five tips on how to craft the perfect holiday letter.
+We’ve put together five tips on how to craft the perfect holiday letter.
 Happy writing!

 Make a timeline.
 Travel back in time and outline all the major events of the year.
 Be sure to ask your spouse and children for their input as well — you might not remember a soccer goal, but your daughter who scored it certainly will.